 Loop for hanging

 Should be hand washed

 When you’re cooking on the grill, long tongs are ideal for keeping you further away from the heat, which is always a problem when you’re reaching for food on the far side of the grill.
-These 16-inch tongs have solid oak panels on the handles that stay cool and are comfortable to hold while you’re flipping sausages, vegetables, and wings on the grill.
-Because of the wood, these should be washed by hand.
+These 16-inch tongs have solid oak panels on the handles that stay cool and are comfortable to hold while you’re flipping sausages, vegetables, and chicken wings on the grill.
+Because of the wooden handles, it's best to wash these by hand.

 Best Budget: HOT TARGET Set of 3 Tongs